nlstrait/YouTube-Moments-Front-End-/README.md

 Demo: https://nlstrait.github.io/YouTube-Moments-Front-End/

 ## Technology
 This front end for YouTube Moments is built using Vue.js.
 The back end uses Python and Django.
-I plan to eventually deployed a server for public use, but for now, enjoy a demo with some faked API data.
+I plan to eventually deployed a server for public use, but for now, enjoy a preview of what the front end will look like.

 The back end repo can be found here: https://github.com/nlstrait/YouTube-Moments-BackEnd